Mangopay/cardregistration-android-kit/README.md

                         Toast.makeText(MainActivity.this, error.getMessage(), Toast.LENGTH_LONG).show();
                       }
                     }).start();

 ```

-* other methods:
+* other builder methods:

 ```
-#!java
+# !java

-                  .cardExpirationDate(new Date()) // you can pass the card expiration date as a java.util.Date object
+                  // you can pass the card expiration date as a java.util.Date object .cardExpirationDate(new Date())

                   // you can pass the card expiration month together with the card expiration year as integers .cardExpirationMonth(9)
                   .cardExpirationYear(2019)

-                  .logLevel(LogLevel.NONE|LogLevel.FULL) // you can set the log level of the SDK
+                  // you can set the log level of the SDK .logLevel(LogLevel.NONE|LogLevel.FULL)

 ```